How to buy the best digital camera

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Looking for a compact camera with fantastic photo quality, fast shutter speed and is simple to use?
-Take a look at our Best Buy compact camera reviews.
+There are a large variety of cameras to choose from.
 The best cameras take fantastic photos in every situation, whether you’re on holiday, at a family gathering or just enjoying a big day out.

 With cameras available from well-known brands such as Canon, Nikon, Olympus and Sony, sometimes it can be hard to choose which model is right for you.

-However, there are big differences in picture quality, advanced features and how easy they are to use, so if you want to find the best camera for your needs, do some research before you splash out.
+However, there are big differences in picture quality, advanced features and how easy they are to use, so if you want to find the best camera for your needs, watch our video above or read on for our impartial advice on key factors to consider.

-The best digital cameras take superb photos with pin-sharp image quality, are simple to use and are reliable for long periods of time; read on to find out the key factors to look out for.
+Just want to see which compact cameras we recommend?
+Take a look at our Best Buy compact camera reviews.

 What makes a good digital camera?